ramnes/.emacs.d/README.md

 .emacs.d
 ========

-My Emacs (-nw) configuration, mainly for Python programming.
+My Emacs (-nw) configuration, mainly for Python, TS and Go programming.
 I happen to tinker with other languages too.

 Dependencies
 -----------